 The programme aims to provide you with the knowledge and skills to practise as a speech and language therapist.
-Students will study core subjects, including linguistics, medical studies and psychology, and the evidence-base for the assessment, diagnosis of disorders of speech, language and communication and swallowing in children and adults.
+Students will study core subjects, including linguistics, medical studies and psychology, and the evidence-base for the assessment, diagnosis of disorders of speech, language, communication and swallowing in children and adults.
 Academic study is integrated with professional studies and clinical practice.
-The programme is approved by the Health and Care Professions Council and successful entitles the graduate to apply for registration as a speech and language therapist.
+The programme is approved by the Health and Care Professions Council and successful completion of the course entitles the graduate to apply for registration as a speech and language therapist.

-Introduces you to core subjects that underpin understanding of disorders of speech, language, communication and swallowing, including linguistics, medical studies, and psychology.
-You begin to develop your clinical skills as a speech and language Part 1: therapist, which includes practical work developing skills in observation and the collection and analysis of data.

-Provides you with a further grounding in linguistics, medical studies, and psychology.
+0 une to upply for registration us a specen and language inclupion Part 1: Introduces you to core subjects that underpin understanding of disorders of speech, language, communication and swallowing, including linguistics, medical studies, and psychology.
+You begin to develop your clinical skills as a speech and language therapist, which includes practical work developing skills in observation and the collection and analysis of data.
+Students will be introduced to the breadth of communication and swallowing disorders along with clinical practice at the University and external placements to support the development of both their knowledge and skills.
+Part 2: Provides you with a further grounding in linguistics and medical studies.
 You will study typical language development and developmental language impairment in a variety of conditions, the theoretical and clinical basis of normal and pathological voice, disorder of fluency and speech disorders arising from head and neck oncology and other oro-facial abnormalities.
 You will be introduced to concepts of professionalism, evidenced-based practice and models of service delivery and your clinical practice will be developed in clinical placements at the University and externally.

-Gives you the opportunity to extend your knowledge and understanding of the evidence-base for assessment, diagnosis and intervention in developmental and acquired language impairment, speech sound disorders in children, motor speech disorders and disorders of swallowing.
+Part 3: Gives you the opportunity to extend your knowledge and understanding of the evidence-base for assessment, diagnosis and intervention in developmental and acquired language impairment, speech sound disorders in children, motor speech disorders and disorders of swallowing.
 You will be prepared to carry out your own research, including statistical analysis.
 Your clinical placements will focus on integrating academic knowledge with developing clinical skills so you are able, with support, to assess children and adults and design interventions.
-Part 3B: You will focus on developing your clinical skills with increasing emphasis on your independence as a practitioner working with children and adults.
-Your clinical practice will be supported by modules in professional development and you will have the opportunity to study a range of specialist modules, including in disorders of fluency, aphasia, swallowing disorders, genetic disorders and autism spectrum disorders.
-You will design, plan and implement an independent research project and write it up as a dissertation.